martinberlin/Remora/README.md

-# Remora
+# Remora udpx

 ![Remora Logo](/extras/img/remora-370.png)

 Remora is a simple pseudo animation language that works as a companion to Orca receiving UDP short instructions and sending animations to addressable LED stripes.
-This animations run entirely in the ESP32 controller and are initially aimed to be short so they can be triggered by [Orca sequencer](https://github.com/hundredrabbits/Orca) bangs
+This animations run entirely in the ESP32 controller and are initially aimed to be short so they can be triggered by [Orca sequencer](https://github.com/hundredrabbits/Orca) bangs.
+Starting on Dec.
+2019, the Remora project has been rebranded as "Remora udpx", since now it supports also the Pixels protocol.
+Any message that is major als 9 bytes will be interpreted as an animation frame.
+It also joins our open source [udpx-app](https://github.com/martinberlin/udpx-app) that has a UDP text message sender to test Remora.
+The cool new addition, is that a part of sending short UDP messages to trigger animations like **550** now you can also select a video from your mobile and stream that pixels to your Remora led stripe.

 ## Bluetooth WiFi configuration